rod-laycock/LowCostDistributedBackup/README.md

 - Server which can run docker / websites / etc
 - OwnCloud / NextCloud to allow applications to be run

-More importantlt - this allows me to control my own data, securely.
+More importantly - this allows me to control my own data, securely.

 ## Local backup
 Remote storage is too slow, it needs to be local so it's as fast as LAN.